JoshMU1020/Reminiscence/README.md

 The steps to install and run the Reminiscence application are as follows:

-First, go to the link below to download a zip folder of the application.
+First, using a Windows machine, go to the link below to download a zip folder of the application.

 Application Link: https://pennstateoffice365-my.sharepoint.com/:u:/g/personal/jbm6204_psu_edu/EfE1v7pNPkxEjaFgi5lu1CcB23YT30atEY45MBmGSPkESA?e=kVxEDw